sdasda7777/ScheduleBlock/README.md

 ### Changelog

+#### 1.1.3
+- Fixed a critical bug that extension wouldn't work if specific key wasn't already present due to misplaced early return
+- Fixed a smaller bug that details wouldn't be shown on deletion confirmation prompt

 #### 1.1.2
 - Moved settings to popup, since the top bar was getting crowded
 - Moved editing records to popup, since the main table was getting really crowded